 Why are apps good for introverts?

-For an introvert, the thought of starting to talk to a native speaker of your target language might stress you.
+For an introvert, the thought of starting to talk to a native speaker of your target language might be stressful.
 If so, you can start speaking by repeating out loud the words and sentences you learn through your favourite app.
 Or even record yourself practising new sentences where you use words and grammar points you studied with the app.

 This can’t replace actual interaction with a native speaker, but it can be your “safe zone” for a while.
-Creating a language foundation with the most common words and grammar can give you the confidence you need to start talking for real.
+Creating a language foundation with the most common words and grammar can give you the confidence you need to start talking with people later.

 Plus, they are perfect to unwind and recharge at the end of the day.
 You can take 10 minutes only for yourself, open your favourite app and focus on it.
 No more crowded streets, loud people or painful small talks.
 This is me-time at its best.

 Incidentally, apps are also great because you can wear your earplugs, bury your nose in your phone and avoid people trying to start a conversation on the bus.
-No need to hide it, I’ve done it too.
+Raise your hand if you have done it too.

 No list of language learning apps can be complete without the cute green owl.

 Duolingo introduces the language to you bit by bit, through units that you can unlock once you complete the previous one.
 The order of the units is a good guide for you to follow through your studies, integrating it with other resources.
 (Check this and other tutor-approved tips to maximize language learning through Duolingo from Kerstin)